bitcoin/bitcoin/doc/tracing.md

 arguments can be provided.
 The `context` and `event` specify the names by which the tracepoint is referred to.
 Please use `snake_case` and try to make sure that the tracepoint names make sense even without detailed knowledge of the implementation details.
+Define the new probe for the tracepoint at [`util/probes.d`] together with a new provider if needed.
 Do not forget to update the tracepoint list in this document.

 ```c
 #define TRACE(context, event)